Wang Xiaochuan: Early life and education

 Wang was born in 1978 in Chengdu, Sichuan Province.
-Wang began using computers and writing software when he was seven.
+He began using computers and writing software when he was seven.
 Since elementary school, Wang received prizes in programming contests aimed at middle school students.

 In 1990, Wang ranked NO.1 in the city-wide admission exam to Chengdu No.7 High School (middle school).

 In 1993, Wang was admitted to Chengdu No.7 High School (high school) after winning the first prize in the National Mathematics Competition.

 In 1994, Wang completed all proof of elementary geometry proposition for the first time, using a microcomputer with Wu's elimination method.
 For this work, he won the Yilida Youth Invention Award (an award initiated by Nobel Laureate Chen Ning Yang).
 In 1994, when Vice Premier Li Lanqing visited Chengdu Seventh Middle School, he saw Wang's computer operation performance.

 In 1996, he won a gold medal at the 8th International Olympiad in Informatics (IOI) and was admitted to Tsinghua University.

 Wang studied at Tsinghua University and earned Bachelor of Science and master's degrees in computer science and an EMBA degree there.
 Wang also earned his Doctorate in Computer Science and Technology from Tsinghua University.